Disunion in the union and the road to reunion

 It’s not unlike where we now find ourselves as a nation.
 We have reached a point of national disunion, when the social contract that binds us as a nation has unraveled.
 The federal government appears distant and unresponsive.
 Citizens feel isolated and angry and are contemptuous of other citizens with whom they disagree.

-At this political moment where more and more Americans have lost trust in the federal government, see each other as enemies and increasingly feel concerned about the future of the republic, efforts to engage as citizens as Americans may have the desired result of enhancing the container of our body politic.
+At this political moment where more and more Americans have lost trust in the Federal government, see each other as enemies and increasingly feel concerned about the future of the republic, efforts to engage as citizens as Americans may have the desired result of enhancing the container of our body politic.
 Americans are divided into multiple tribes and identity groups that seem to have nothing in common.
-Over the past few years, as the body politic has been convulsing with anger and nearing the fracturing of the container established by the founder and builders of our national union, I have been intrigued by possibility of utilizing similar strategies to address our national, civic disunion.
+Over the past few years, as the body politic has been convulsing with anger and nearing the fracturing of the container established by the founders and builders of our national union, I have been intrigued by the possibility of utilizing similar strategies to address our national, civic disunion.

-I have found it helpful to provide a treatment plan based on a framework that re engages the couple in a journey toward wellness.
-The comprehensive plan includes the following elements: establish expectations and set ground rules for safe engagement, promote active listening and empathy, stipulate each partners experience of the relationship, connect with why they choose to get together in the first place, set agreed upon activities to establish trust and problem solving proficiency and set an agreed upon action plan with “measurable outcomes” that are reviewed and updated on a predetermined schedule.
+I have found it helpful to provide a treatment plan based on a framework that re-engages the couple in a journey toward wellness.
+The comprehensive plan includes the following elements: establish expectations and set ground rules for safe engagement, promote active listening and empathy, stipulate each partners experience of the relationship, connect with why they chose to get together in the first place, set agreed upon activities to establish trust and problem solving proficiency and set an agreed upon action plan with “measurable outcomes” that are reviewed and updated on a predetermined schedule.

 This approach is understandable in the couple context, the question is how and where to start on a national level?
 How can the seemingly fatally divided body politic start on a process of health, a path to reunion, what can be done to reclaim the ideals that inspired the birth of the nation?
 How can citizens once again transcend their divisions and help repair and enlarge the political container of our national body politic?